 Choosing the right technology tool is a big decision.
 Will the tool do what you need it to do?
 Will it fit in your budget?
 Will the company support your integration and professional learning needs?
 Give Concierge a try next time you are looking for a solution to your blended learning, OER curation, personalized learning, formative assessment, or learning management system needs.

 Note: This is a sponsored post.
-While there was compensation for this post, no product will ever be highlighted on this blog unless the author has personally used it and believes in its value to educators.
+While there was compensation for this post, no product will ever be highlighted on this blog unless the author believes in its value to educators.

 Problem image source: Chris Potter on FlickrConcierge image source: EdSurge